Skip to primary navigation Skip to content Skip to footer

 Convict tangs are members of the surgeonfish family and are widely found along shallow reefs in Hawaiʻi.
 They are herbivores and spend much of their time during the day grazing on seaweed.
 These algae feeders play a crucial role in maintaining reef health.
 They stifle the growth of fast-growing algae that has the potential to choke the reef if left unchecked.

 Manini was an important food source for early Hawaiians and is still consumed today.
-Manini in modern Hawaiian slang can mean “no big thing.”
+In modern Hawaiian slang, Manini can mean “no big thing.”

 Lauʻipala